 When we finally discussed the issue, it would have grown from a dust ball into a mountain that could not be climbed far less surmounted.
 And then over time, it became too late; too late to recover from the everything that had led to nothing.

 As they say, looking back is 20/20 vision and I believe we both could have behaved differently … but we didn’t.
-So I look to the future now, and my gaze embraces our 16 year old son, who must be taught the lessons I learnt – the hard way.
-That’s why I’ll be sharing this message below written by Gerald Rogers, a man divorced after 16 years of marriage.
+So I look to the future now and my gaze embraces my son, who must be taught the lessons I learnt – the hard way.
+That’s why I am sharing this message written by Gerald Rogers, a man divorced after 16 years of marriage.
 I have to let Nathan know that as Gerald says:

 “In the end MARRIAGE isn’t about happily ever after.
 It’s about work.
 And a commitment to grow together and a willingness to continually invest in creating something that can endure eternity.
 Through that work, the happiness will come.”

-Then I’m going to share these 20 tips from Gerald, and hope that my son takes them to heart.
-And maybe, just maybe, he and his wife will have a better chance of living happily ever after … instead of becoming another divorce statistic.
+Here are 20 tips from Gerald which should be taken to heart and maybe, just maybe, Nathan and his wife (whoever she may be) will have a better chance of living happily ever after … instead of becoming another divorce statistic like his mom.

 MARRIAGE ADVICE I WISH I WOULD HAVE HAD: by Gerald Rogers

 Obviously, I’m not a relationship expert.
 But there’s something about my divorce being finalized this week that gives me perspective of things I wish I would have done different… After losing a woman that I loved, and a marriage of almost 16 years, here’s the advice I wish I would have had…